iFixit/formy/readme.md

 `Formy` is a form generation library in React.
 Create your form as a JS object and render it however you want.

+Comes with helper functions for `onChange` and `onSubmit` events to maintain internal state.

 ## Benefits

 ### ⛓ Total separation of data and layout

 We were tired of input attributes getting mixed in with the HTML markup of a form.
 Declare an input's state as simple JS object and free up your HTML for what it's best for: layout.
 A dropdown with a million options is now `<Form.Input.Component/>`.
-An email input: `<Form.Input.Component/>`.
 A text input with some crazy pattern validation, a placeholder string, a required value, and an autofill value? `<Form.Input.Component/>`.

 ### ✅ Native HTML5 validation